AroosaIjaz/AroosaIjaz.github.io/_portfolio/pregnancy.md

 Seems like external elements have decided that it is better to **make** you have children in the dark...

-This reminds of this 1901 painting from Alfred Kubin:
+This reminds of the following work from Alfred Kubin called "The Egg" (1901-1902):

 !["The Egg"](https://github.com/AroosaIjaz/AroosaIjaz.github.io/blob/master/files/alfred-kubin-the-egg-1901-1902.jpg)